-Most of us spend our time and attention on accumulating our retirement nest egg during our working careers with little or no thought on how we will change this retirement nest egg into an income stream once in retirement.
+Most of us spend our time and attention on accumulating our retirement nest egg during our working careers with little or no thought on how to use retirement savings as an income stream once in retirement.

 There are several options available, which one is right for you?
 You could choose to leave your money in the plan, take a lump sum payout or a partial withdrawal, buy an annuity or roll the money over to an IRA.